A NEW LIFE FOR REFUGEES

 IKEA designer Paulin Machado with Jordanian designer Faridon Abida watching the art of weaving.

 The new collection is called TILLTALANDE, and is due for launch in December 2017 in the IKEA store in Amman, the capital of Jordan, before being rolled out across the Middle East during spring and to other big city stores.
 Featuring playful motifs like 3D cacti, camels and hand-embroidered eyes, TILLTALANDE has already caught the attention of the IKEA stores in New York and will go on sale there in June 2018 to coincide with International Refugee Day.

 Production in Jordan is now being ramped up from 100 to 400 people, and a second collection is planned.

-Making it work To what does Anne-Sofie attribute the success of this venture?
+To what does Anne-Sofie attribute the success of this venture?
 “One vital ingredient is training; not only in the manual skills like embroidery and carpet making, but also cultural and life skills training.
 A second is mixing local people with refugees, which not only brings additional skills to the team but also aids social integration and crucially, benefits the host community.
 And finally, working with an established social entrepreneur accelerates our efforts considerably.
 The Jordan River Foundation already had a strong presence on the ground, which meant they could guarantee both working conditions and quality standards.”